wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 TODO side shot of Race 3 with MT3

 The SA keycap profile is also pretty popular.
-The sculpt on they keycaps is spherical which means it's sort of like a very shallow bowl.
+The sculpt on the keycaps is spherical which means it's sort of like a very shallow bowl.

 Additionally, the shape between rows varies dramatically, giving you a retro U-shape across the entire keyboard.